ITC Grand Bharat

 ITC Grand Bharat is a 5-star hotel and golf resort located in Gurgaon, New Delhi Capital Region, India, owned by ITC Hotels.
 It is approximately 45 km from New Delhi.
-The resort is set along the northern end of the Aravalli Range, and covers an area of 1.2 square km.
+The resort is set along the northern end of the Aravalli Range, and covers the area of 1.2 square km.
 It is designed in the form of a ‘mandala’, or circle.

 History

-ITC Hotels is one of the oldest five star hotel chains in India.
-ITC Limited (formerly known as India Tobacco Company) entered the hotel business in 1975 with the opening of their first hotel, the Chola Sheraton (now rebranded as My Fortune).
-It has become the second-largest hotel chain in India with over 100 hotels under its helm.
-ITC hotels is the exclusive franchise of The Luxury Collection in India.
+ITC Hotels is a hotel chain in India.
+It is operated by ITC Limited, formerly known as India Tobacco Company, which expanded into the hotel industry in 1975 with the opening of its first hotel, the Chola Sheraton, now rebranded as My Fortune.
+Additionally, it holds the exclusive franchise of The Luxury Collection in India.

 Architecture

 ITC Grand Bharat is outlined in the form of a ‘mandala'.
 Figurative of a celestial diagram, the structure represents completeness and the relation of life with the infinite.
-The resort is spread over an area of 1.2 square kilometers, and has a 100 luxury suites, 4 presidential villas, 4 dining options, a spa, and, a golf course.
+The resort is spread over an area of 1.2 square kilometers, and has a 100 luxury suites, 4 presidential villas, 4 dining options, a spa and a golf course.